se2p/pynguin/.junie/guidelines.md

 ## Best Practices

 1. **Code Style**:
-    - Follow Black code style (88 characters per line)
+    - Follow ruff-format code style (100 characters per line)
     - Use Google Python Style Guide for docstrings
     - Keep functions and methods small and focused
     - Use pathlib instead of os.path or strings for file paths